idelfonsog2/idelfonsog2.github.io/README.md

 - We don't need it at the moment, we can do it manually
 - Isn't too much? it's a single app
-- We can do all the testing with one environmnet
+- We can do all the testing in one environment

-**Disclaimer** If you or your team is already working or starting a software application project then I'm assuming it's serious project.
+**Disclaimer** If you or your team is already working or starting a software application project then I'm assuming it's a serious project.
 Otherwise, I'm assuming you are testing a new API and the application does not generate revenue or reduce cost in any way.

-A pipline prevents your team members from staring at the screen as the app builds.
-I will present the intricacies and myths about this in anoter short article.
+A pipeline prevents your team members from staring at the screen as the app builds.
+I will present the intricacies and myths about this in another short article.
 The pipeline is so important in mobile that even Apple created one, [XCode Cloud](https://developer.apple.com/xcode-cloud/) 👩‍💻 ☁️

-Profiles, certificates and tokens are interchangeble terms.
-I will refer to the them as certs.
-Team will benefit from those if there were to use the same ones that every other devloper has.
-For that I have one word [fastlane](https://docs.fastlane.tools/actions/match/#match) 🚇
+Profiles, certificates, and tokens are interchangeable terms.
+I will refer to them as certs.
+The team will benefit from those if there were to use the same ones that every other developer has.
+For that, I have one word [fastlane](https://docs.fastlane.tools/actions/match/#match) 🚇

-Some configurations are better done at higher level and other ones at a lower level.
-For example, API urls and which distribution method to use, depending on the organization and tools available.
+Some configurations are better done at a higher level and other ones at a lower level.
+For example, API URLs and which distribution method to use, depending on the organization and tools available.

-*Extra* **DevOps** is and is not: a methodology, a single piece of software tool, a specific role/task.
+*Extra* **DevOps** is and is not: a methodology, a single piece of a software tool, a specific role/task.

 ---